ArcadeCity/omstack/README.md

-# Metagame: Protocol for the Open Metaverse
+# The Open Metaverse Stack

 See the [wiki](https://github.com/ArcadeCity/metagame/wiki).